servicemeshinterface/smi-spec/apis/traffic-split/traffic-split-wd.md

-# Traffic Split `v1alpha3`
+# Traffic Split

+**API Group:** split.smi-spec.io

+**API Version:** v1alpha4-WD

+**Compatible with:** specs.smi-spec.io/v1alpha2

+## Specification

-This resource allows users to incrementally direct percentages of traffic between various services.
+This specification defines the `TrafficSplit` resource which allows users to incrementally direct percentages of traffic between various services.
 It will be used by *clients* such as ingress controllers or service mesh sidecars to split the outgoing traffic to different destinations.

 Integrations can use this resource to orchestrate canary releases for new versions of software.
 The resource itself is not a complete solution as there